Mexican president tests positive for COVID-19, symptoms mild - WTMJ

 Associated Press

-MEXICO CITY (AP) — Mexico President Andrés Manuel López Obrador was working from isolation on Monday, a day after announcing that he had tested positive for COVID-19, his interior secretary said.

-The president was absent for the first time in his two years in office from his daily news conference.
+MEXICO CITY (AP) — Mexico President Andrés Manuel López Obrador worked from isolation Monday, a day after announcing that he had tested positive for COVID-19, and was absent from his daily news conference for the first time in his two years in office.

-Having shaped an administration so reliant on himself for everything from setting priorities to making public statements, López Obrador’s absence felt all the greater.
-It comes as his country registers its highest levels of infections and deaths to date.
+López Obrador’s absence came as his country registered its highest levels of infections and deaths to date.

-López Obrador spoke by phone Monday with Russian President Vladimir Putin and his spokesman, Jesus Ramirez, said afterward on Twitter that Mexico would receive 24 million doses of the Russian Sputnik V vaccine against COVID-19, though it has not yet been approved for use in the country.
+He spoke by phone Monday with Russian President Vladimir Putin, and spokesman Jesus Ramirez said afterward on Twitter that Mexico would receive 24 million doses of the Russian Sputnik V vaccine against COVID-19, though it has not yet been approved for use in Mexico.

-Foreign Affairs Secretary Marcelo Ebrard, who is also isolating and awaiting test results, said via Twitter that López Obrador had appeared “with resolute spirit, working and looking good.”
+López Obrador appeared “with resolute spirit, working and looking good,” Foreign Affairs Secretary Marcelo Ebrard, who is also isolating and awaiting test results, said via Twitter.

-José Luis Alomía Zegarra, Mexico’s director of epidemiology, said the 67-year-old López Obrador had a “light” case of COVID-19 and was “isolating at home.”
+The 67-year-old López Obrador had a “light” case of COVID-19 and was “isolating at home,” said José Luis Alomía Zegarra, Mexico’s director of epidemiology.

 On Monday, Interior Secretary Olga Sánchez Cordero said the president had designated her to hold the daily briefings until his return.
 She said López Obrador was well and strong.